Home

 #Finlands #parliament #votes #NATO

-President Sauli Niinisto and the federal government decided formally on Sunday that Finland would apply for membership however the resolution was pending parliament's approval.
+President Sauli Niinisto and the federal government determined officially on Sunday that Finland would apply for membership however the determination was pending parliament's approval.

 Of the 200 lawmakers, 188 voted in favour and eight against the application, Speaker Matti Vanhanen said.